 The requirement to pay district bar dues is not based on how or where you work.
 If you are on active status with the North Carolina State Bar, then you are required to pay dues to a district Bar.

 The requirement to pay district bar dues is not based on employment.
 If you are on active status with the North Carolina State Bar, then you are required to pay dues to a district Bar.

 What if I move out of North Carolina?

 If you move out of North Carolina and wish to retain your North Carolina license, you must pay dues to the North Carolina State Bar, and fulfill all other NCSB requirements.
 However, membership in a district bar is PROHIBITED for attorneys who do not reside in North Carolina.
 One must live and/or work in the district in order to be a district bar member.

 What’s the connection to the DCBA?

 The Durham County Bar Association (DCBA) is the voluntary organization for attorneys in Durham County.
 It is a separate, distinct organization from the mandatory Fourteenth Judicial District Bar.
 Any attorney may join the DCBA.
 Some attorneys belong to several voluntary bar associations in order to maintain connections with colleagues in other communities.
 Voluntary membership entitles you to attend the monthly luncheons, held on the second Wednesday from September though May, at no charge.
-Non-members and guests must pay $25.00 to attend a luncheon.
+Non-members and guests must pay a fee to attend a luncheon.

 The DCBA operates on the same fiscal year as the Fourteenth Judicial District Bar.
 Invoices or a membership brochure are mailed to each attorney in the database of the Fourteenth.
 The payment of voluntary dues is requested prior to attendance at a luncheon meeting.
 However, you may join the voluntary at any time during the fiscal year.